OsmondOlive/bioflowhub/_posts/2026-05-12-stress-management.md

 When your brain perceives a threat, real or imagined, it activates the hypothalamic-pituitary-adrenal (HPA) axis and the sympathetic nervous system.
 This triggers the release of adrenaline within seconds and cortisol within minutes.

 These hormones produce a cascade of effects: heart rate increases, blood flow is redirected to muscles, digestion slows, and glucose is released into the bloodstream for immediate energy.
 This is the classic fight-or-flight response, and in the short term it is highly adaptive.

-The issue arises when the stressor is not a physical threat that resolves quickly but a chronic psychological one.
-In this case, cortisol and sympathetic activation remain chronically elevated, producing effects that accumulate and damage multiple body systems over time.

 <figure class="post-figure">
   <img src="/assets/img/posts/stress-management-cortisol.webp" alt="Heart rate monitor showing physiological stress response" class="post-img">